Tightness without Counterexamples: A New Approach and New Results for Prophet Inequalities: Introduction

 \subsection{Further Related Work}

-\textbf{Multi-unit prophet inequalities.} Since first posed by \citet{krengel1978semiamarts}, prophet inequalities have been extensively studied (see a survey \citet{correa2019recent}) and in recent years, there has been a lot of work studying prophet inequalities with various feasibility constraints over the agents that can be accepted, including knapsack constraint \citep{feldman2021online} and general matroid constraints \citep{kleinberg2012matroid}.
-Our problem poses a uniform matroid constraint for the agents, and our problem is also referred to as the \textit{multi-unit} prophet inequalities \citep{hajiaghayi2007automated}.
-In a seminal work, \citet{alaei2014bayesian} obtains a $1-1/\sqrt{k+3}$-guarantee when there are $k$ slots in total. \citet{jiang2022tight} improves the guarantee for every $k>1$ and shows that their guarantee is tight with respect to the ex-ante benchmark.
-Our work further improves the existing results by formulating an LP to compute the ratio of a policy for every given value distribution densities.
-By minimizing the value distribution densities, we are able to obtain the tight guarantee, not only with respect to the ex-ante benchmark, but also with respect to the prophet benchmark.
-Our framework also enables us to study various types of policies, including the (oblivious) static threshold policies, at the same time, while the approaches developed in \citet{alaei2014bayesian, jiang2022tight} are to analyze adaptive policies.
+~ \paragraph{Multi-unit Prophet Inequalities.} Since first posed by \cite{krengel1978semiamarts}, prophet inequalities have been extensively studied (see a survey by \cite{correa2019recent}), and in recent years, there has been a lot of working studying prophet inequalities with various feasibility constraints over the agents that can be accepted, including general matroid constraints (\cite{kleinberg2012matroid}), knapsack constraints (\cite{feldman2021online,jiang2022tight}), and matching constraints (\cite{ezra2022prophet}).
+Our problem poses a uniform matroid constraint for the agents, and our problem is also referred to as \textit{multi-unit} prophet inequalities (\cite{hajiaghayi2007automated}).
+In a seminal work, \cite{alaei2014bayesian} obtains a $(1-\frac{1}{\sqrt{k+3}})$-guarantee when there are $k$ slots in total. \cite{jiang2022tight} improves the guarantee for every $k>1$ and shows that the improved guarantee is tight with respect to the Ex-Ante benchmark.
+Our work shows how to formulate an LP to compute the tight ratio for given type distributions even with respect to the prophet benchmark.

-\textbf{The connection to online pricing.} Prophet inequalities have also been extensively used as an algorithmic subroutine for online pricing and mechanism design, since the seminal works of \citet{hajiaghayi2007automated, chawla2010multi,alaei2014bayesian}.
-Interested readers are referred to \citet{lucier2017economic} for a more detailed survey.
-Recently, \citet{correa2019pricing} proves that designing posted price mechanisms is equivalent to designing online policies for prophet inequalities, in terms of performance guarantees.
-As a result, our approaches can be directly applied to designing online pricing policies with tight guarantees.
-Moreover, the static threshold policies we developed for prophet inequalities imply static threshold policies for online pricing, which are easy to describe and enjoy practical benefits - it is anonymous, non-adaptive, and order-oblivious \citep{chawla2020static}.